 An Ordinance to remove doubts as to the service or execution of common law process on the sea within the harbours of Western Australia.

+Preamble

 Whereas it is expedient to obviate possible conflicts between the Common Law and Admiralty Jurisdiction in this Colony, and to legalise by express enactment the service and execution of common law process, civil or criminal, in certain portions of the sea adjacent to the coast of this Colony: Be it therefore enacted, by His Excellency the Governor of Western Australia and its Dependencies, by and with the advice and consent of the Legislative Council thereof —

+[Preamble amended by No. 19 of 2010 s.
+50.]

 1. Sea lying within port or harbour

 That from and after the passing of this Ordinance, all such portions of the main sea or ocean as lie within the limits of any port or harbour of the said Colony, now, or hereafter to be proclaimed as such with prescribed limits, by proclamation published in the Government Gazette of the said Colony, by authority of the Governor thereof for the time being, shall be deemed and taken, for the purposes of this Ordinance, to lie within the body of the said Colony.